NFT-com/analytics/GETTING STARTED.md

 ### Further Reading

-More details about the application's usage and CLI flags can be found at [/cmd/events-api/README.md](/cmd/events-api/README.md).
+More details about the application's usage and CLI flags can be found at [the Event API's readme file](/cmd/events-api/README.md).

-For more details about the API's usage, Postman examples and tests see [/events/API.md](/events/API.md).
+For more details about the API's usage, Postman examples and tests see [the Event API documentation page](/events/API.md).

 ## Aggregation API